IBM/IBM-Z-zOS/zOS-EzNoSLQ/EzNoSQL Documentation.md

 #### Add EzNoSQL Secondary Index
 Builds and activates a previously inactive EzNoSQL secondary index for the name specified in parameter `aix_name` and for a base database specified in parameter `base_name`.
 Note that the length of time to complete the build phase is directly related to the size of the primary index.
 For databases created as recoverable (`znsq_log_options=UNDO/ALL`), a commit will be issued for any active transaction following the build of the index.
 Note that EzNoSQL databases can also be created through other system APIs and are compatible and shareable with the EzNoSQL APIs.

+Adding an index requires a system reion size or OMVS memory limit greater than 245762M.

 #### Return value
 The return code of the function.